Gaming Dispute

 12.01

 Raising Disputes.
-Any Patron who has any dispute, disagreement, or other grievance regarding the play or operation of any Gaming Activity, including a refusal to pay any alleged winnings from Gaming Activities, may raise such dispute with the following persons and in the following order: (a) a member of the staff of the Gaming Operation, (b) the supervisor in the area in which the dispute arose, (c) the CEO, (d) the Commission; and (e) Snoqualmie Tribal Court.
+Any Patron who has a gaming dispute, disagreement, or other grievance regarding a Gaming Activity, including a refusal to pay any alleged winnings from Gaming Activities, may raise such dispute with the staff of the Gaming Operation.

 12.02

 Patron Rights Regarding Disputes.
-At each level, the Patron has the right to explain his or her side of the dispute and present witnesses in connection with any factual allegation.
-At each level if the dispute remains unresolved, the patron shall be given a copy of the procedures set forth in this Section 12 and informed of the right to take the dispute to the next higher level as set forth in section 12.01 of this Section.
+The Patron has the right to explain their side of the dispute and present evidence in connection with any factual allegation.
+The Patron must be provided with the procedures set forth in this Section 12 and informed of their right to file an appeal with the Commission as set forth in section 12 and informed of their right to file an appeal with the Commission as set forth in section 12.04 of this Section.
+A patron has no right to discovery from the Commission, Gaming Operation, Gaming Enterprise, or the Tribe.

 12.03